R. W. Symonds

 Robert Wemyss Symonds FRIBA (31 December 1889 – 5 September 1958) was a British architect, and "the pre-eminent 20th century scholar and authority on English furniture".
 His complicated love life, before he married respectably, included affairs with two women, the first of which produced children he never acknowledged, and the second with a woman who he discovered was already married and who was subsequently jailed for perjury in her divorce case.

 Early life

 Robert Symonds was born on 31 December 1889, the son of the artists William Robert Symonds and Margaret Hogg Swan Symonds.
 He was educated at St Paul's School, London.

 Family

 Symonds married Daphne Loveland in 1921.
 They had two daughters, Anne and Virginia, before her death in 1948.
 Symonds married secondly Monica Sheila Harrington in 1948, the daughter of Sir H. M. Grayson, Bt.

 In his youth, Symonds had an affair with Lily Sapzells, a woman of Lithuanian Jewish origin, that produced two children, John (1914–2006), an author and the literary executor of Aleister Crowley, and a daughter.
-Symonds did not acknowledge either child and they were brought up by their mother in Margate where she ran a boarding house.
+Symonds did not acknowledge either child and they were brought up by their mother in Margate, although he paid for the family's upkeep.